elysiajs/documentation/docs/essential/handler.md

   - - meta
     - name: 'description'
       content: handler is a function that responds to the request for each route.
-Accepting a request information and return a response to the client.
+Accepting request information and returning a response to the client.
 Handler can be registered through Elysia.get / Elysia.post

   - - meta
     - property: 'og:description'
       content: handler is a function that responds to the request for each route.
-Accepting a request information and return a response to the client.
+Accepting request information and returning a response to the client.
 Handler can be registered through Elysia.get / Elysia.post
 ---

 # Handler